 Recently, a friend in the area has offered me a chance to swing by his workshop and see how he makes carbon fiber parts.
 He’s in the aviation business.
 Last night we trimmed the molds for some carbon fiber aircraft wingtips on my bandsaw and I’m going to get to see the vacuum bagging operation that puts carbon into place on these molds.… Read the rest

 I need to design some cool looking brackets to mount some glass shelves in our home.
 I plan to CNC these, and I wanted something with a cool design motif, so I started cruising Google Images with searches like “Art Deco Brackets”.
 Somehow, I came upon this Henderson motorcycle, which has to be the coolest bike I’ve seen in a long time:

 Our kids refer to the big-grilled Chryslers and Bentleys (the modern cars) as “piggies” because of their evocative features.
-It’s a term of affection, but this bike has to be the King of Piggy art.… Read the rest
+It’s a term of affection, but this bike has to be the King of Piggy art.
+Definitely Art Deco influences, Henderson was one of the Big Three motorcyle makers of its day (Harley and Indian being the other two).… Read the rest

 As I’ve mentioned here before, we have two distinct audiences for CNCCookbook–professional machinists and talented hobbyists.
 So it is with G-Wizard, our CNC Machinist’s Calculator.
 I wanted to let folks know there is a special Spring promotion coming that has something in it for both groups that I think you’ll really like.
 I’ll be sending the announcement via our email newsletter, which you’ll get if you’ve registered for the G-Wizard Trial at any point (and haven’t opted out, LOL!).